-You've got sales targets to meet, training courses to sell.
+You’ve got sales targets to meet, stuff to sell.
 What do you do?
 Pick up the phone and start dialling?
-It feels like you're busy - but are you making the progress you could make?
+It feels like you’re busy – but are you making the progress you could?

 Know your customers

-Don't rely on your memory: keep notes.
-Undertake research as a task, look at the prospect's Web site, find out what they are doing in the news, what their annual reports say, what their chief executives have tasked their workforce with.
-All of this will enable you to build a picture of the company, talk on a more intelligent level - and offer value beyond 'making a sale'.
-Bear in mind that what seems like just a course to you is actually a solution to a problem to your customer - what's the benefit of the course?
-Frequently, customers are 'buying' the benefit, not the course - perhaps to gain greater efficiency or sell new products.
-That's what you're helping them to do.
+Don’t rely on your memory: keep notes.
+Undertake research as a task, look at the potential customer’s website, find out what they are doing in the news, what their annual reports say, what their chief executives have tasked their workforce with.
+All of this will enable you to build a picture of the company, talk on a more intelligent level – and offer value beyond ‘making a sale’.
+Bear in mind that what seems like just a product or service to you is actually a solution to a problem to your customer – what’s the benefit to them?
+Frequently, customers ‘buy’ the benefit, not the product/service – perhaps to gain greater efficiency or sell new products.
+That’s what you’re helping them to do.
 In advertising, they say “sell the sizzle, not the steak”.

 Cold call, cold shoulder